fudailzafar/EV-Website/README.md

-# A landing page made using ReactJs
+# EV Website

+A practice website for learning ReactJs.